Longhorn Region PCA History

 Bob & Joyce Towsley

 The origin of what would become the Longhorn Region of PCA is a short letter dated June 13, 1962.
 W.R.
 Allen writes to PCA National offices in Virginia wanting information on how to start a PCA Region in San Antonio.
-A number of letters go back and forth for the next five months culminating in a PCA Charter being granted on November 10th 1962 to PCA Longhorn Region.
-Letters dated prior to the end of October all referred to”PCA- San Antonio Region”.
+Several letters go back and forth for the next five months culminating in a PCA Charter being granted on November 10th, 1962 to PCA Longhorn Region.
+Letters dated prior to the end of October all referred to ”PCA-San Antonio Region”.
 After the first letter by W.R.
 Allen, all others were written by R.H.
 Mottweiler.
 W.R.
 Allen’s name is not seen after the first letter, and he is not on the list of charter members in November.

 The founding officers were W.H.
 Turner, Jr. (President), Dr. Herbert K. Eastwood (Vice President) and R. H. Mottweiler (Secretary-Treasurer).
 Including the three officers there were thirteen charter members.
 The boundaries of the new Longhorn Region in 1962 were Bexar, Kendall, Wilson, Atascosa, Guadalupe, Blanco, Comal, Frio, Medina and Bandera Counties.
 For the next 16 years we would be a charter region of the Porsche Club of America before we would finally become incorporated.